SenseiTuna/shiny-enigma/README.md

-a fibonacci sequence finding code that gives output with the desired values
+a fibonacci sequence finding code that gives output with the given value